 Classroom Guidelines

 • Classes start and end on time.
-Please make every effort to adhere to the schedule!
+Please make every effort to adhere to the schedule.

 • Please refrain from bringing food, drinks, toys or any other outside materials to class.